 Save When You Commit

 This pricing principle is based on Reserved Instances and Savings Plans.
-This means you’ll be able to get extensive savings on your AWS usage if you commit for 1 or 3 years.
+This means you’ll be able to get extensive savings on your AWS usage if you commit for one or three years.

 When committing, you also have the choice of three payment options.
 With the All Upfront option, you’ll pay the entire amount upfront in one payment.
 In return, you’ll get the biggest discounts.